-- 27. Whether the request to share additional income in the ratio of 50:50 in case RAB is used for any activity other than regulated business is justified? - 27.1.
+- 21. Whether the request to share additional income in the ratio of 50:50 in case RAB is used for any activity other than regulated business is justified? - 21.1.
 KE has submitted that any income / revenue which is not part of regulated activities e.g. income from K-Solar, shall not be passed through / form part of Tariff.
-Further, in case if Regulatory Asset Base is simultaneously used for regulated business as well as any other activity without impacting consumer services, the additional income shall be shared in the ratio of 50:50 between KE and consumers. - 27.2.
-The Authority observed that since KE is allowed Return and Depreciation on its total RAB, any additional income generated from the use of this RAB for activities outside its regulated business should, in principle, be shared with consumers.
-However, passing on the full benefit of such income to KE's consumers would diminish KE's incentive to engage in such activities.
-Therefore, the Authority has decided that any such gains, if they arise, shall be shared in an 80:20 ratio between the consumers and KE.
-It is important to note that, under the current uniform tariff regime in the country, any additional income would be adjusted in KE's tariff as part of Other Income, which would lower KE's tariff and, consequently, reduce the Government of Pakistan's subsidy to KE.
-In light of this, KE is required to separately disclose such income in its audited financial statements.
+Further, in case if Regulatory Asset Base is simultaneously used for regulated business as well as any other activity without impacting consumer services, the additional income shall be shared in the ratio of 50:50 between KE and consumers. - 21.2.
+The Authority noted that since KE is being allowed Return and Depreciation on its total RAB, therefore, any additional income that arises, based on usage of such RAB for any activity other than regulated business, should logically be shared with the consumers.
+However, passing on the benefit of such income 100% to the consumers of KE, would not incentivize KE to enter into any such activity.
+Therefore, the Authority has decided to allow sharing of such gains, if any, in the ratio of 80:20 between Consumers and KE.
+Here it is pertinent to mention that since presently uniform tariff regime is applicable in the country, therefore, any additional income would be adjusted in KE's tariff as part of other income, thus, lowering KE's tariff and consequently would reduce the GoP subsidy towards KE.
+In view thereof, KE is directed to separately disclose such income in its audited financial statements.

-28. Whether the request to allow Corporate Tax, WPPF and WWF as pass through costs is justified?

-- 28.1.
-KE in its Petition has submitted that currently, corporate tax and WPPF / WWF on overall company level are pass through items within the MYT 2017-23.
+- 22. Whether the request to allow Corporate Tax, WPPF and WWF as pass through costs is justified? - 22.1.
+KE in its petition has submitted that currently, corporate tax and WPPF / WWF on overall company level are pass through items within the MYT 2017-23.
 KE has proposed that considering that legal structure will remain the same, corporate tax and WPPF / WWF shall be passed through to consumers in Supply Tariff.
-However, going forward, in case of any change in legal structure whereby a corporate tax and WWF / WPPF is separately levied on distribution business, same shall be passed through as done in case of other private entities. - 28.2.
+However, going forward, in case of any change in legal structure whereby a corporate tax and WWF / WPPF is separately levied on distribution business, same shall be passed through as done in case of other private entities. - 22.2.
 Regarding WWF, WPPF and Corporate tax, the Authority observed that KE is required to make payments on account of these heads under the law as mentioned here under;